 Serial Number Ranges: 875xxx-876xxx, 1004xxx-114xxxx

-These dials exist in three main flavors: underline single swiss, non-underline double swiss (swiss T<25/swiss), and underline double swiss (swiss/swiss).
-I have not yet seen a non-underline double swiss (swiss/swiss) or a underline double swiss (swiss T<25/swiss).
+I have not yet seen a non-underline double Swiss (Swiss/Swiss) or an underline double Swiss (Swiss T<25/Swiss).
 Additionally, within all of the marking variations, there are some seen with ‘radial’ lume plots that are set more centrally.
-There are even a few “Triple Swiss” dials out there – confusing, I know.
-See the pictures below for a better idea.
-Also, Edmond Saran of Le Monde Edmond has put together an excellent article on the double swiss here.
-His site is one of my favorites and I encourage you to look through it when you have time.
+There are even a few “Triple Swiss” dials out there.
+Edmond Saran of Le Monde Edmond has put together an excellent article on the double swiss here.

 Picture Credits: Andrew Shear, Phillips, HQ Milton, A-zon on Timezone, Lee Fowler